Find the Right Moisturizer for You

 Products or Medications for Dark Spot Removal

-Look for products containing active ingredients such as:
+Look for products containing active ingredients listed below in order of effectiveness:

 The Healthy Radiance Renewing Cream contains niacinamide along with bakuchiol.
 Although the product description might state that this is great for both day and night, I will advise you to apply this only at night.
 Use the day cream specified above during the daytime, as it helps you protect your skin from the sun and reduces the need for using sunscreen.